Ficool

 Two minutes later, Zero received a new set of clothes.

-He stepped away to change into them, and when he returned, he was clad in a black cloak, black leather pants with boat, and a matching belt everything concealed beneath the cloak.
+He stepped away to change into them, and when he returned; clad in a black cloak, black leather pants with boots, and a matching belt, all concealed beneath the cloak.

 "Feels great," Zero said, clearly pleased with the outfit.

-They both left zero, as he sat down fully clothed now reading the book of deluxe and experimenting with his mana he was also left alone with his thoughts.
-Thoughts that started twists like his mana, forming dark ideas he was yet ready to speak aloud.
+They both left Zero, as he sat down fully clothed now, he read the book of deluxe and experimented with his mana, as he read the book of deluxe his thoughts, twisted like his mana forming dark ideas he wasn't yet ready to speak aloud.

 Minutes later, Augustus returned with food, setting it down on the table.